crookedstorm/fibsrv/README.md

 I recommend you try this method.

 When done, run `make down` if you want to type a little less than `docker-compose down`.
+## Docker

+You can build a docker container with `make docker_build`.
+This will tag the image to make it fairly easy to run with something like `docker run -e GIN_MODE=release -p 3000:3000 docker.io/crookedstorm/fibsrv:0.0.1` or you can leave off the environment variable for release mode if you want the default debug mode.
+However, you really probably should use...

 ## The Wish List